Cardinals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and the New York Mets will play Paul Goldschmidt and the St. Louis Cardinals on Thursday at Busch Stadium, at 7:15 PM ET.
+Tommy Edman and the St. Louis Cardinals will try to out-hit Brandon Nimmo and the New York Mets at Busch Stadium on Friday at 8:15 PM ET.

-The Cardinals are +105 moneyline underdogs in this matchup against the favorite Mets (-125).
-The over/under is 10.5 runs for the matchup (with -115 odds on the over and -105 odds on the under).
+The Mets are +120 moneyline underdogs in this matchup with the favored Cardinals (-145).
+The total is 9.5 runs for the matchup (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.